tensorflow/docs/site/en/api_docs/python/tf/reshape.md

-Defined in generated file: `python/ops/gen_array_ops.py`.

 <!-- Placeholder for "Used in" -->

 Given `tensor`, this operation returns a tensor that has the same values as `tensor` with shape `shape`.

 If one component of `shape` is the special value -1, the size of that dimension is computed so that the total size remains constant.
 In particular, a `shape` of `[-1]` flattens into 1-D.  At most one component of `shape` can be -1.

 If `shape` is 1-D or higher, then the operation returns a tensor with shape `shape` filled with the values of `tensor`.
 In this case, the number of elements implied by `shape` must be the same as the number of elements in `tensor`.

 #### For example: